s-haensch/illustrator-scripting-part-2/README.md

 ```

 ## Snacksize Me
-The first improvement to the script we be to make parts of it reusable by extracting them to individual functions.
+The first improvement to the script will be to make parts of it reusable by extracting them to individual functions.
 Since our script only does one thing, we can just create ourselves the obvious `createTextFramesFromLines`  function, which takes a multi-lined text frame as its argument:

 ```javascript
 function createTextFramesFromLines(textWithLines) {